mitmath/18330/installation.md

 # Installation of Julia

+This document contains step-by-step instructions to install the Julia language, together with the necessary additional tools / environments that we will use in the course.

+Please follow the instructions carefully and one by one.
+You should be able to copy and paste from this document; otherwise you must be careful to use the correct capitalisation, e.g. `IJulia`, not `Ijulia` or `ijulia`.

 ## 1. Install Julia

-1. Download the current stable version of Julia (1.3.1 or 1.4.0-rc1) from https://julialang.org/downloads and install it.
+1. Download the current stable version of Julia (1.4.0) from https://julialang.org/downloads corresponding to your operating system, and install it.

-    - For Linux download the "generic binary" and note where you save it on your machine (i.e. in which directory).
+    - For Linux you should download the "generic binary" and note where you save it on your machine (i.e. in which directory).

-    - You may instead use your operating system's package installer (e.g. `homebrew` on Mac) to install Julia, *provided* that the version installed is at least 1.3.
+    - You may instead use your operating system's package installer (e.g. `homebrew` on Mac) to install Julia, *provided* that the version installed is at least 1.4.

 2. Make sure that Julia runs and execute `1 + 1`.